amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 typar : (new : unit -> 'T)
 ```

-During constraint solving (See 14.5), the constraint `type : (new : unit -> 'T)` is met if `type` has a
+During constraint solving (see §14.5), the constraint `type : (new : unit -> 'T)` is met if `type` has a
 parameterless object constructor.

-> [!NOTE]
-> Note: This constraint form exists primarily to provide the full set of constraints that CLI
+> Note: This constraint form exists primarily to provide the full set of constraints that CLI implementations allow.
-> implementations allow.
 It is rarely used in F# programming.

 ### 5.2.5 Value Type Constraints